 Through her studies, Amber has been invited to perform in masterclasses and study with prominent flutists such as Jim Walker, Ransom Wilson, Carol Wincenc, Rhonda Larson, Jean Ferrandis, Richard Sherman, and Jan Gippo, with her main tutelage from Aralee Dorough, Jennifer Keeney, Melissa Suhr, Dr. Nora Lee Garcia, and Kimberly Calvi-Logan.

 In addition to the UH’s and UCF’s wind ensemble, symphony orchestras, chamber and opera orchestras, Amber performed new compositions with the UCF Knightwinds locally and nationally at the National Flute Association Convention in Charlotte, North Carolina and the Florida Flute Association Convention in Orlando Florida.
 Furthermore, Amber, along with her three colleagues, formed the Aurelia Flutes.
-As a quartet, Aurelia flutes performed throughout Florida, received a special invitation for a short concert at the Powell Flutes factory and can be heard on the flute version recording of Dr. Thad Anderson's composition Through-Line for arranged for flute quintet.
+As a quartet, Aurelia flutes performed throughout Florida, received a special invitation to present a recital at the Powell Flutes factory and can be heard on the recording of Dr. Thad Anderson's composition Through-Line for arranged for flute quintet.